everit-org/templating-html/README.md

 Everit HTML templating is often 7-10x faster than concurrent templating engines.
-The test1.html template that is located in the src/main/resources folder, can be rendered more than 30 times in a millisec on a Core i5 CPU.
+The test1.html template that is located in the src/main/resources folder, can be rendered more than 30 times in a millisecond on a Core i5 CPU.

-Exact benchmarks will come later, but if you are unpatient, you can run one by yourself and share it on the wiki page.
+Exact benchmarks will come later, but if you are impatient, you can run one by yourself and share it on the wiki page.